ChaosInTheCRD/tesseract/README.md

 - Branch so both of us have our own branch off master
 - Establish a connection to the api
 - Figure out which endpoint of the api we want to interact with
+- Decide on a better language than Python 🙃